NicolasPetton/Indium/readme.md

-# Jade - JavaScript IDE in Emacs
+# Jade - JavaScript Awesome Development Environment (in Emacs)

 Jade connects to a browser tab or nodejs process and provides many features for JavaScript development, including a REPL (with auto completion) & object